-Managers have to monitor the activities of their team and the external forces the impact the way their team performs.
-Without that monitoring, you won't know whether your plan is working or if it needs to be adjusted.
-Then, managers must control those elements that they can control to keep everyone moving toward the goal.
+Managers have to monitor the work activities of their team and the external forces the impact the way their team performs.
+Without that monitoring, you won't know whether your management plan is working or if it needs to be adjusted.
+As a manager, you must control those elements that you can control to keep everyone moving toward the goal.
 Examples of elements under your control include things like employee workstations and the temperature of the workspace.

-- Employee Coaching: When To Step In: A good manager will always monitor what their employees are doing, but will not intervene to coach their employees except in specific circumstances.
+A good manager will always monitor what their employees are doing, but will not intervene to micromanage or coach their employees except in specific circumstances.
 Knowing when to let an employee make a mistake they can learn from and when you need to step in and coach them is a balancing act.
 You have to balance their opportunity to learn and grow against the harm they could do to themselves, their team, and the company.